-If any zones are programmed as Push to Set, when the system is armed, the panel will suppress all audible exit delay beeps/ squawks and begin an infinite silent exit delay.
-When a user violates and restores a Push to Set zone, the panel will wait 5 seconds, then terminate the Exit Delay and arm the system.
+If any zones are programmed as Push to Set, when the system is armed, the panel will begin an infinite audible exit delay.
+When a user violates and restores a Push to Set zone, the panel will terminate the Exit Delay and arm the system.